bghammill/bghammill.github.io/ims-02-explore/index.md

 # Exploratory data analysis

-## Tutorial description
+When your data sits in a SAS dataset or other database, it’s difficult to observe much about it beyond its size and the types of variables it contains.
+In this tutorial, we'll learn about summarizing and visualizing your data.
+Sometimes, we refer to the techniques covered in this tutorial as **exploratory data analysis** or EDA.

-When your dataset is represented as a table or a database, it’s difficult to observe much about it beyond its size and the types of variables it contains.
-In this tutorial, you’ll learn how to use graphical and numerical techniques to begin uncovering the structure of your data.
-Which variables suggest interesting relationships?
-Which observations are unusual?
-By the end of the tutorial, you’ll be able to answer these questions and more, while generating graphics that are both insightful and beautiful.
+EDA is all about learning the structure of a dataset through a series of numerical and graphical techniques.
+When you do EDA, you'll generate summaries of your data that help you understand the distributions of variables, uncover relationship, and find outliers.
+EDA can also generate questions that will help inform subsequent analysis.

 ## Learning objectives